djangopackages/djangopackages/docs/opencomparison_settings.rst

 PACKAGINATOR_SEARCH_PREFIX (Default: "django")
 ==============================================

-In the case of **Django Packages**, autocomplete searches for something like 'forms' was problematic because so many packages start with 'django'.
-The same will hold for searches in **Python Packages** and **Pyramid Packages**.
+Autocomplete searches for something like 'forms' was problematic because so many packages start with 'django'.
 This prefix is accommodated in searches to prevent this sort of problem.

 example::

-    PACKAGINATOR_SEARCH_PREFIX = 'pyramid'
+    PACKAGINATOR_SEARCH_PREFIX = 'django'

 PACKAGINATOR_HELP_TEXT (Default: Included in settings.py)
 =========================================================